 - S-DT-87.
-Provide a graceful pedestrian connection from Downtown Park through Old Bellevue to Meydenbauer Bay. - S-DT-88.
+Provide a graceful multimodal connection through the unifying design features of the Grand Connection between Downtown Park, Old Bellevue and Meydenbauer Bay Park. - S-DT-88.
 Encourage redevelopment to maintain some of the historic facade treatments of older buildings in this district. - S-DT-89.
-Explore opportunities for shared parking, or a parkonce district concept, to improve utilization of the short-term off-street parking supply. - S-DT-90.
+Explore opportunities for shared parking, or a parkonce district concept, to improve utilization of the short-term off-street parking supply.

+- S-DT-90.
 Establish a heightened presence of Downtown Park as seen from Bellevue Way. - S-DT-91.
 Reinforce the unique character of the Old Bellevue area by encouraging residential development, specialty retail, and other development with an emphasis on pedestrian activity.